Ridgefield NWR - Waterfowl Regulations

 leading into the hunt area will open at least two hours before legal

 shoot time.
-All hunters (reservations holders, standby hunters),
+All hunters (reservations holders and guests, standby hunters),

-must check in at the checkstation no later than 1-3/4 hours before
+must be signed in at the checkstation no later than 1-3/4 hours before

 legal shoot time.
+Blind assignments/orientation start immediately at 1 3/4 hours before legal shooting time.
 Hunting reservations are valid until 1-3/4 hours

-before legal shooting time.
+before legal shooting time; late arriving reservation holders will be afforded no additional privilages in blind assignment.
 Two sets of sign-in sheets will be passed

 be early to ensure that you have recorded your name on a sign-in